-Flat head syndrome, or plagiocephaly as the condition is medically known, occurs when a flat spot develops on the back or side of a baby’s head.
+Flat head syndrome, known as plagiocephaly, occurs when a flat spot develops on the back or side of a baby’s head.
+It’s more of a cosmetic issue than a medical one.
+But, early diagnosis is better.

-The condition can cause the baby’s head to look asymmetrical.
+Plagiocephaly may cause a baby’s head to look asymmetrical.
 Some describe the head as looking like a parallelogram when observed from above.

 A baby’s skull bones don’t fully fuse and harden until several months after birth.
 Soft, pliable bones allow for easier passage through the birth canal and gives a baby’s brain ample room to grow.